adricaram/Fake-game-server/README.md

     kubectl get pods <server_pod_name> -o jsonpath='{.status.podIP}'
     ```

-This readme has been created to guide you through the installation and testing of the game server.
+This readme has been created to guide you through the installation of the game server.

-You can find a complete documentation (inside the documentation folder) containing the code details, the choice of architecture, the impact of these choices in production, the issues i faced,  what could be added ...etc
+You can find a complete documentation (inside the documentation folder) containing the code details, the choice of architecture, the impact of these choices in production, the issues I faced,  what could be added ...etc